-A rounded visor will create some distortion but the view on the sides will be better as you won’t have sharp angles in the field of view.
-However, the distortion can make some people dizzy and force them to stop the snorkeling at least for a while.
+A rounded visor will create some distortion but the view on the sides will be better as you won’t have sharp angles in the field of vision.
+However, the distortion can make some people dizzy and force them to stop snorkeling at least for a while.

 Are they safe for Children?

-The flipside is that many of the cheap masks are made with cheap and low-quality material.
-If you buy any of the listed masks below then you can be assured that high-quality components and design are used.
+The flipside is that many of the cheap full-face snorkeling masks are made with cheap and low-quality material.
+If you buy any of the listed full-face masks below then you can be assured that high-quality components and design are used.

 You might think that whether using a high-grade silicone skirt or a lower quality doesn’t have an effect on safety.
 And that can be true.
 But the low-quality material on the visor/lens does certainly have a huge influence on the overall safety.

-Most safety related issues during snorkeling and swimming come from other factors than the mask anyway.
+Most safety-related issues during snorkeling and swimming come from other factors than the full-face masks anyway.
 The best safety advice that can be given is that you as the parent watch and supervise your children anytime they go into the water whether it’s for snorkeling or just to take a swim!